Sometimes you just need money – fast!

 If you’re selling items related to a particular theme or hobby (e.g. baby goods, sports gear) you could try advertising in any relevant local community groups, either online or put up a sign in a meeting place.

-There are also marketplace apps such as Shpock or Mercari, but these aren’t as reliable as they don’t have so many users yet, so maybe keep these as a backup option.
+There are also new marketplace apps such as Shpock or Mercari, but these aren’t as reliable in all areas of the country as they don’t have so many users yet, so maybe keep these as a backup option.

 Sell your services